 Barry, M. (2012).
 Service learning: Engaging college students with the library and information literacy principles.
 In L. Snavely (Ed.), Student engagement and the academic library (pp. 85-94).
-Santa Barbara, California: Libraries Unlimited.
+Santa Barbara, CA: Libraries Unlimited.

 McDevitt, T. R., & Finegan, C. P. (2018).
 Library service and learning: Empowering and building community connections.
 Chicago: Association of College and Research Libraries.

 Simoes, S. & Gray, S. (2008) Combining academic service-learning and information literacy: A new framework for an introductory women’s studies course.
-The Scholarship of Teaching and Learning at EMU, 2, Article 8.
-Retrieved from http://commons.emich.edu/sotl/vol2/iss1/8
+The Scholarship of Teaching and Learning at EMU, 2, Article 8. https://commons.emich.edu/sotl/vol2/iss1/8

 Sweet, C. (2013).
 Information literacy and service-learning: Creating powerful synergies.
 In L. Gregory & S. Higgins (Eds.), Information literacy and social justice: Radical professional praxis (pp. 247-274).
 Sacramento, California: Library Juice Press.